pexip/os-python2.7/Doc/library/stdtypes.rst

    .. attribute:: shape

-      A tuple of integers the length of :attr:`ndim` giving the shape of the memory as an N-dimensional array.
+      A tuple of integers the length of :attr:`ndim` giving the shape of the memory as a N-dimensional array.

    .. attribute:: ndim